-Here's a nice dialogue between two friends about buying a new flat.
-The two friends use zero, first and second conditionals in context and the meaning behind those claues are questioned in the true/false comprehension questions.
+Here's an excellent dialogue between two friends about buying a new flat.
+The two friends use zero, first and second conditionals in context and the meaning behind those clauses are questioned in the true/false comprehension questions.
 An answer key is provided along with some feedback notes which justifies the correct answer in the text.

 What's the procedure?

 There may be various ways to use this handout in ESL classes.
 In my opinion, it's best to accompany a grammar revision lesson on the relevant conditional clauses.